iExecBlockchainComputing/dataprotector-sdk/packages/sdk/README.md

 <h1 align="center">DataProtector</h1>

-**DataProtector** offers developers methods to create apps that give users unparalleled ownership and privacy over their data.
+**DataProtector** offers developers methods to create apps that give users more ownership and privacy over their data.

-Through DataProtector, users may allow apps to use their data–without ever revealing the data itself.
-This revolutionary approach to data management relies on:
+DataProtector relies on:

-- end-to-end encryption backed by a confidential computing technology that prevents apps from accessing users’ unencrypted data
+- end-to-end encryption backed by a confidential computing technology
 - smart contracts that manage apps’ rights to use users’ encrypted data

 <div align="center">